sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 ```

 These concepts closely mirror each other.
 They are designed to encapsulate external-facing dependencies and abstract away conversion to the `ControlLaw`types.
 The interface entails:
-1. A `Configure` function that ensures the output interfaces are ready for control and returns a string view on error.
+1. A `Configure` function that ensures the output interfaces are ready for control and returns a `std::string_view` on error.
 2. A function to interface with the external world - `Read` and `Write` for the `Feedback` and `Actuator` interfaces respectively.
 3. A `Convert` function that goes from the respective internal type to the data type expected by the template `ControlLaw`.